asezimi/btproxy/README.md

 ### Improvement
 - Added half-inq option which enable you to run btproxy with undiscoverable master device.
-- Rewrite small amount of code to surpress deprecated warnings.
+- Rewrite small amount of code to suppress deprecated warnings.
-- Improved Python 3 compatibility.

 ### Bug fix
-- Fixed a issue in _mitm_sdp that prevented it from accepting new connections and getting stuck after both master and slave sockets were removed from fds.
+- Fixed a issue in _mitm_sdp that prevented it from accepting new connections and getting stuck after both master and slave sockets are removed from fds.

-If you installed BlueZ 4.X from source code, you may need to add `#define HCI_CHANNEL_USER 1` to the hci.h header to successfully setup btproxy.
+If you installed BlueZ 4.X from source code, you may need to add `#define HCI_CHANNEL_USER 1` to the hci.h header to setup btproxy successfully.

 ### (Unsupported)